xHoang/Gomoku/README.md

 4)Experiment with the algorithms provided for the game

 5)You can use trivial algorithms provided (Sequence & Random) or play yourself!

+### Strategy

+The Gomoku AI is implemented with minimax with alpha-beta pruning.
+The AI works by utilising the minimax method which has one new parameter that differs from the pseudocode presented in the slides.
+This would be a time Counter which makes sure each move lasts 10 seconds otherwise just returns our values.
+It will start by an initialising call to minimax where it’s values will be returned in an integer array containing three values– row, column and total score respectively.

+The Algorithm works by getting all the legal moves (empty spaces) on the board and then temporarily.
+The evaluation function is quite a simple function where it will just add a running total where the evaluator will recognise chains of length one to five.
+From one to five respectively, a larger arbitrary amount will be added to the running total and this score will determine if the current move is the “best move” to utilise.
+Naturally if it finds a chain of five in any direction it will return a very large number relative to its predecessors which means this score will always take precedence

+Moving into more detail about the function it will check its adjacent same coloured stones in this fashion: Column, rows and then both directions.
+It does this by utilising three for loops where the outer loop will have counted any chains it may see through a variable called “consecutive”.
+The two inner loops will iterate through the rows and columns of the board with the added temporary “move” during the minimax call.
+It will then allocate 1, 800 and 24000 points respectively for chains of one two and three.
+When it notices chains of four it must check if the chain: Has both ends open, if only one side is open, if both sides are closed, check if one side is blocked and is next to a grid border and check this for both the current player and opponent.

+The points for the counterpart opponent will also take away the same value away from the running total in order to accommodate if the move will be great relative to the stones around it.
+This will be zero sum and will then be checked back with the minimax call which it will then be put through alpha-beta pruning where it checks if the initial value is larger than negative infinity (since the AI will be the maximisingPlayer)

+To accommodate for the “brute-force” method I have incorporated I need to make it efficient as possible.
+A depth of four is the maximum is can be without further optimisations.
+A few optimisations which can be done would be prioritising long chain firsts and identifying them which means a full search with the for loop would not be necessary.
+It is also important to check if the temporary move is a winning move and so I have included a hasWon() function which will quickly check if there is a winning chain on the board.
+If so, it will the return the move where it has made the winning chain.